-This page describes how to create a database that compares historic stock prices, commodity prices, stock price indices and economic data.
-The database can be automatically updated with new dates and new series (stocks, economic series, commodity prices and stock indices) by pressing a couple of buttons.
-When working with the file, you can select different stocks, commodity prices, economic series and indices.
+This page describes how to use and create a database that compares historic stock prices, commodity prices, stock price indices and economic data.
+The stock price database is unique in the way it can be used to evaluate a combination of different economic and financial series (compare stocks to median income; adjust for inflation etc.) It can be automatically updated with new dates and new series (individual stocks, economic series, commodity prices and stock indices) by pressing a couple of buttons that retrieve data from various websites.
+It works pretty fast too.
+When working with the file, you can select different stocks, commodity prices, economic series and indices and present them in different ways (as indices, adjusted for exchange rates, different time periods, as percent changes).
+The growth rate or IRR for each series as well as beta and volatility is also presented and you can make all sorts of adjustments for inflation and exchange rates.
 This page explains how you can download the database, how to use the database in economic analysis and how to create the database.

-All you really have to do to use this file is to enter stock tickers, symbols for stork indices, commodity price symbols from FRED, codes for economic series from FRED and then press a couple of buttons.
+All you really have to do to use this file is to enter stock tickers (generally from yahoo), symbols for stock indices, commodity price symbols from FRED, codes for economic series from FRED and then press a couple of buttons.
 This page explains how to use the file in analysis; how to find tickers and codes used in the database; and, technical details of how to read in data from the internet.
 The specific process for creating this file is explained in a couple of videos and in the power point slides below.
 But first, you can download the file by clicking on the button below.

 Using the Comprehensive Stock Price Data in Simple Manner